Directed Study Course Guidelines

 Requirements and Procedures

-Directed Study courses must be approved by the faculty member who is offering the Directed Study, the student’s faculty advisor or Department Chair/Program Director, the Area Associate Dean, and the Assistant Dean for Academic and Faculty Services in CASA.
+Directed Study courses must be approved by the faculty member who is offering the Directed Study, the student’s faculty advisor or Department Chair/Program Director, the Area Associate Dean, and the Associate Dean for Academic and Faculty Services in CASA.
 The Directed Study registration form must be completed and returned to CASA.
 Once approved, CASA then registers the student for the course.

 Like all courses, Directed Study courses must have a syllabus following the College of Arts and Sciences syllabus guidelines.